sbordeyne/rpg-text/README.md

 - AOE for spells
 - groups of monsters (not just single monsters)
 - map building
-- implementing all the treasure types
+- implementing all the treasure types (up to G : done)
 - implementing more spells
 - implementing more status effects
 - implement items